MicrosoftDocs/azure-docs/articles/active-directory/active-directory-saas-app-provisioning.md

 After an initial full sync has completed, incremental changes typically happen within 20-40 minutes.
 If you are trying to provision most of your directory, then it depends on the number of users and groups you have.
 Performance is dependent on the performance of the user management APIs that the provisioning services uses to read data from the source system and write the data to the target system.

-Performance will also be slower if there are many errors (recorded in the [audit logs](active-directory-saas-provisioning-reporting.md)) and the provisioning service has gone into a "quarantine" state.
+Performance is also slower if there are many errors (recorded in the [audit logs](active-directory-saas-provisioning-reporting.md)) and the provisioning service has gone into a "quarantine" state.

 **What is an initial full sync, and why does it take longer than subsequent syncs?**